xhacker/musicman/README.md

 musicman
 ========

-Music game inspired by Frets on Fire.
+Music game inspired by Frets on Fire, written in C++ and Qt.